Aeroflot Flight 3012: Aftermath

 The accident was not covered by Russian media.
 On 6 January, Western airlines in Moscow announced the crash.
-Sources of Aeroflot only learnt of the crash on 8 January.
+Sources of Aeroflot only learned of the crash on 8 January.
 According to UPI, aircraft crashes were always kept secret unless there were foreigners on board the flights.
 In the earliest reports of the accident on 6 January, six days after the accident, it was reported at least two people died; the pilot and copilot.
-A few days later it was reported the crash killed all 88 people onboard.
+A few days later it was reported the crash killed all 88 people on board.
 The Aviation Safety Network states that 6 of the 86 people on board were killed.

 Cause

 An investigation found that the flight crew forgot to select the flaps prior to takeoff due to a hurried takeoff.